mrJean1/PyGeodesy/README.rst

 The tests have been run with Python 3.8.5, 3.7.6 and 2.7.18 (all with geographiclib_ 1.50, numpy_ 1.19.0, 1.17.2 respectively 1.16.5 and scipy_
 1.5.0, 1.3.1 respectively 1.2.2) and with Python 3.9.0b5 and macOS'
-Python 2.7.16 (without geographiclib, numpy and scipy), all on macOS 10.15.6 Catalina and all in 64-bit only.
-The tests run with and without ``lazy import`` in Python 3.
+Python 2.7.16 (both without geographiclib, numpy and scipy), all on macOS 10.15.6 Catalina and all in 64-bit only.
+The tests run with and without ``lazy import`` for Python 3.
 The results of those tests are included in the distribution files.

 Test coverage has been measured with coverage_ 4.5.4 using Python 3.8.5